oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/denmark.md

 lion, mute swan; national colors: red, white

 ### 國歌
-- `name`: "Der er et yndigt land" (There is a Lovely Country); "Kong Christian" (King Christian)
+- `名稱`: "Der er et yndigt land" (There is a Lovely Country); "Kong Christian" (King Christian)
-- `lyrics/music`: Adam Gottlob OEHLENSCHLAGER/Hans Ernst KROYER; Johannes EWALD/unknown
+- `歌詞／音樂`: Adam Gottlob OEHLENSCHLAGER/Hans Ernst KROYER; Johannes EWALD/unknown
 **note**:  Denmark has two national anthems with equal status; "Der er et yndigt land," adopted 1844, is a national anthem, while "Kong Christian," adopted 1780, serves as both a national and royal anthem; "Kong Christian" is also known as "Kong Christian stod ved hojen mast" (King Christian Stood by the Lofty Mast) and "Kongesangen" (The King's Anthem); within Denmark, the royal anthem is played only when royalty is present and is usually followed by the national anthem; when royalty is not present, only the national anthem is performed; outside Denmark, the royal anthem is played, unless the national anthem is requested

 ### 國家級遺產